You may be wondering how business software services may be able to supplement the revenue stream from your software product.

 Certainly you need to have a well-thought-out pricing strategy to avoid channel conflict.
-But even better if you can develop your SaaS offering with some unique value-add business software services that perhaps are just not doable through the on-site perpetual-license model (and thus not competitive with your licensed software product).
+But even better if you can develop your offering with some unique value-add business software services that perhaps are just not doable through the on-site perpetual-license model (and thus not competitive with your licensed software product).

 One of the keys to developing a strong, long-lived business software service is to think out of the box in your up-front planning: what additional service can you provide if the software (and data) are being hosted and managed by you (or your channel/business partner) that cannot be done with on-site software?